Are you looking for the best Oahu resorts for teens? Keep scrolling for my honest Alohilani Resort Waikiki Beach review.

 While I didn’t think it was particularly amazing for families with younger kids, my teen niece and nephew had a blast!

-It was also in a great location for them to be able to walk out on their own to grab food, drinks, or go shopping.
+It was also in a great location for them to be able to walk out on their own to grab food and drinks or go shopping.
 They were able to be a lot more independent, especially since there were 3 of them sticking together.

 It also was sort of close to a Waikiki Trolley stop.
 While they didn’t end up using it, we figured it would be an easy way for them to get around Waikiki without a car.
 It’s only $5 for the pink line that runs around Waikiki and Ala Moana Center (where they spent a LOT of time).